camlee/power-meter/esp32-viewe/docs/SENSOR_DATA_POLICY.md

 Until then:

 - ADC observations expose raw millivolts and calibrated engineering values;
+- calibration candidates validate the complete theoretical `0–3.3 V` ADC input range against the `±250 V` / `±150 A` calibration sanity envelopes;
+  incidental live readings update the preview but never determine whether a candidate can be committed;
 - UART observations are treated as already calibrated by the source producer;
 - source provenance and calibration state remain visible in diagnostics;
 - development history can be wiped without migration before candidate V1 is